nickbaldwin/marks-old/README.md

-# Monster Campaign Performance Analyzer
+# Marks - useful bookmarks

 ## todos

--   doco!
+- tidy this readme!
 - check manifest - need all those permissions?
+- remove pappaparse? or use it for import?
--
+- new tab and/or popup?

 ## What does this extension do?

-This extension provides more information about the performance of a campaign.
+Organize your bookmarks and notes into folders and subfolders.
+You can also add tags to your bookmarks to make them easier to find.

 ## How does it work?